apirrone/reachy_mini_discord_bot/rag_documents/doc_reachy_mini_full.md

 - `check_collision` _bool_ - If True, enable collision checking.
 Defaults to False.
 - `kinematics_engine` _str_ - Kinematics engine to use.
 Defaults to "AnalyticalKinematics".
 - `headless` _bool_ - If True, run Mujoco in headless mode (no GUI).
 Defaults to False.
+- `websocket_uri` _Optional[str]_ - If set, allow remote control and streaming of the robot through a WebSocket connection to the specified uri.
+Defaults to None.
+- `use_audio` _bool_ - If True, enable audio.
+Defaults to True.
+- `stream_media` _bool_ - If True, stream media to the WebSocket.
+Defaults to False.
 - `hardware_config_filepath` _str | None_ - Path to the hardware configuration YAML file.
 Defaults to None.